jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - It's your call
   - Have it your way
   - Whatever floats your boat
+  - Whatever works for you
+  - I'm all yours
+  - At your disposal

 - Long time no see
   - It's been ages